Promoting the distinguished dance legacies cultivated in California

 Founding Director and Board of Directors

-Bonnie Oda Homsey established Los Angeles Dance Foundation in 1978 with a dual focus on professional consultancy services for organizations and individuals, and to promote dance legacy by sharing American Repertory Dance Company’s 100-year span of dances for research/educational use.
-Three concerts were acquired by USC Library’s Dance History Video Archive and also by Mark Morris legacy archive.
-Bonnie serves on the Entertainment Community Fund (formerly the Actors Fund) Western Council helping to establish youth programming for the Hollywood Arts Collective, and on the Gold Standard Arts Foundation’s inaugural board of directors.
-At the USC Glorya Kaufman School of Dance and California Institute for the Arts, she created career development and dance leadership courses for undergraduate and MFA candidates.
-NDEO (National Dance Education Organization) published her article, “An Action Plan for Artistic Identity and Career Development.”
-For 20 years, Bonnie was Chair of Dance for The Princess Grace Foundation USA, and served as a panelist for organizations including National Endowment for the Arts, California Arts Council, New England Foundation for the Arts, and United States Artists.
+For 20 years, she was Chair of Dance for The Princess Grace Foundation USA, and served as a panelist for organizations including National Endowment for the Arts, California Arts Council, New England Foundation for the Arts, and United States Artists.
 A former member of the Martha Graham Co., she performed on Broadway and toured internationally under the direction of Ms. Graham.
-She joined the freshman class when The Juilliard School moved to Lincoln Center, and in 2020 established an endowed dance scholarship for AAPI students.
-To honor her mother’s legacy, in 2016 Bonnie established the Reiko T. Oda Dance Scholarship at Mid Pacific Institute in Honolulu.
-She received a M.F.A. in Dance from University of California, Irvine as the Chancellor’s Fellowship Award recipient, and received two Lester Horton Awards from the Dance Resource Center.
+She joined the freshman class when The Juilliard School moved to Lincoln Center, and in 2020 established the Bonnie Oda Homsey endowed dance scholarship for AAPI students.
+To honor her mother’s teaching legacy, in 2017 she established the Reiko T. Oda Dance Scholarship at Mid Pacific Institute in Honolulu.
+Bonnie received a M.F.A. in Dance from University of California, Irvine as the Chancellor’s Fellowship Award recipient, and received two Lester Horton Awards from the Dance Resource Center.

 Social Media Director